imabutahersiddik/github-cdn/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [The Unlicense](https://unlicense.org/).